vertexproject/synapse/docs/synapse/glossary.rst

 -------

 Synapse is designed as a modular set of services.
 Broadly speaking, a service can be thought of as a container used to run an application.
-We may informally differentiate between **Synapse services** and **Storm services.**
+We may informally differentiate between a :ref:`gloss-synapse-svc` and a :ref:`gloss-storm-svc`.

 .. _gloss-svc-storm:

 Service, Storm
 --------------

-A **Storm service** is a registerable remote component that can provide packages (:ref:`gloss-package`) and additional APIs to Storm and Storm commands.
-A service resides on a :ref:`gloss-telepath` API endpoint outside of the Cortex.
+A Storm service is a registerable remote component that can provide packages (:ref:`gloss-package`) and additional APIs to Storm and Storm commands.
+A service resides on a :ref:`gloss-telepath` API endpoint outside of the :ref:`gloss-cortex`.

-When a service is loaded into a Cortex, the Cortex queries the endpoint to determine if the service is legitimate and, if so, loads the associated :ref:`gloss-package` to implement the service.
+When a service is loaded into a Cortex, the Cortex queries the endpoint to determine if the service is legitimate and, if so, loads the associated package to implement the service.

 An advantage of Storm services (over, say, additional Python modules) is that services can be restarted to reload their service definitions and packages while a Cortex is still running -- thus allowing a service to be updated without having to restart the entire Cortex.

 .. _gloss-svc-synapse: